reservoir-jogs/YYC_Scooters/README.md

 # YYC Scooters

-Data to clean shared mobility pilot trip data from City of Calgary, AB Canada and analize with jupyter notebook.
+Data to clean shared mobility pilot trip data from City of Calgary, AB Canada and analyze with jupyter notebook.

 Weather data from Environment Canada